PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 whole-graph fixed-point loop.
 The focused suite now passes 86 tests; no model conversion or inference was run.

+Channel-first normalization now owns one graph index for its complete mutable layout phase.
+Feature-last collection, both friendly-layout worklists, Transpose cleanup, ATAN2-to-ATAN canonicalization, recurrent orphan repair, Softmax validation, and the final residual-Transpose check share that index.
+ATAN2 input/type mutation and recurrent input repair update it differentially, so the former initial and final ad hoc producer/consumer maps and intermediate index rebuilds are gone.
+The focused Torch-free suite passes 89 tests.
+The full Torch-dependent exporter test remains uncollectable in this environment because Python 3.12 resolves the incompatible Python 3.10 libtorch; no model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC